-- Elegance of disconnections and synthesis, in particular the application of existing chemistry to new problems - Feasibility of route, to include literature precedence for non-trivial steps a high degree of probability of success is essential - Conciseness of synthesis from readily available inexpensive (ideally <£10/g) precursors - Presentation to be concise, clear and logical
+- Elegance of disconnections and synthesis, in particular the application of existing chemistry to new problems - Feasibility of route, to include literature precedence for non-trivial steps a high degree of probability of success is essential - Conciseness of synthesis from readily available inexpensive (ideally < \pm 10/g) precursors - Presentation to be concise, clear, and logical.

-Where demonstrating a high probability of success for new transformations and new chemistry might appear challenging, teams are encouraged to address this by, for instance in critical and/or higher risk steps, (a) showing that competing pathways have been identified and why the desired pathway is deemed most likely, and/or (b) showing how their design is flexible enough to accommodate contingency routes.
+While demonstrating a high probability of success for new transformations and new chemistry might appear challenging, teams are encouraged to address this by, for example, (a) showing that competing pathways have been identified and why the desired pathway is deemed most likely, and/or (b) showing how their design is flexible enough to accommodate contingency routes.

-The first round entries will be judged by one academic and one industrial judge to ensure impartiality.
+Entries will be judged by one academic and one industrial judge to ensure impartiality.
 In the event that two judges cannot make a selection, then the other two judges will be asked for their opinion and a decision made.